| 2001 |

 | 2018 |

-Cell-cell interaction mediated through CD84 upregulates PD-L1 expression on CLL cells and their microenvironment, and PD-1 expression on T cells, resulting in suppression of T cell function in vitro and in vivo.
-This identifies CD84 as a regulator of PD-1/PD-L1 immune checkpoints in CLL. |
+Cell-cell interaction mediated through CD84 upregulates PD-L1 expression on CLL cells and their microenvironment, and upregulates PD-1 expression on T cells.
+This resulted in suppression of T cell responses in vitro and in vivo, establishing CD84 as a regulator of PD-1/PD-L1 immune checkpoint expression in CLL. |

-Human and mouse CD84-mediated cell-cell interaction assays, PD-L1/PD-1 expression by flow cytometry, T cell functional assays in vitro and in vivo |
+CD84 homophilic cell-cell interaction assays, CD84 blocking/KO in human and mouse CLL models in vitro and in vivo, PD-L1/PD-1 expression by flow cytometry, T cell functional assays |

 The Journal of clinical investigation |